-The Health Science Program is offered via distance education in cooporation with Humanitec Rehabilitation College, Yokkaichi, Japan.
+The Health Science Program utilizes technology-■ supported distance education in cooporation with Humanitec Rehabilitation College, Yokkaichi, Japan.

-A minimum G.P.A. of 3.0 in the freshman year and two letters of recommendation from Humanitec the program where student is concurrently enrolled are required.
+minimum G.P.A. of 3.0 in the freshman year $A^{rac{1}{2}}$ and two letters of recommendation from the Humanitec program where student is concurrently enrolled are required.